The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

 • Horse Breed:Quarter Horse cross, draft horse cross, Haflinger and Maremmano.
 These strong, solid, hardy horses were born, bred and trained on the ranch.

-• Pace:This is a slow-paced ride where you can sit back and enjoy the magic of your surroundings, with limited opportunities to trot and canter.
+• Pace:This is a steady ride where you can sit back and enjoy the magic of your surroundings, with some opportunities to trot and canter.

 • Type of tack:Western saddles and bridles.